Keita the lone bright spark as Liverpool's title tilt resumes with dour derby draw | Goal.com

 The visitors dominated the ball for large spells, and missed decent chances through Joel Matip and Roberto Firmino in the first half, but they were indebted to goalkeeper Alisson Becker and substitute Joe Gomez for preserving their decade-long unbeaten run in this fixture after the break.

-Alisson’s saves from Dominic Calvert-Lewin and Richarlison were crucial, as was Gomez’s touch to deflect Tom Davies’ effort against the post, with the keeper beaten.
+Alisson’s saves from Dominic Calvert-Lewin and Richarlison were crucial - "world class" according to Klopp - as was Gomez’s touch to deflect Tom Davies’ effort against the post, with the keeper beaten.

 Mohamed Salah remained unused as Klopp took a conservative approach with his team selection.
 Liverpool still lost two players to injury, mind, with James Milner taken off in the first half and Matip pulling up suddenly in the second.
 Headaches, with another game arriving so quickly.